masanfi/Wartungstool/README.md

 ____________________

-- Easy maintenance of Apple laptops
+- The objective was an easy maintenance of Apple laptops after usage by AVID users
 	- Use without instruction
 	- Feedback on executed steps
 	- XML file as command base to extend it easily